-

 # type (SHA, MD5, etc.) or the check will never

 # succeed.
-Only applies to the "spot" check.
+Only valid for the "spot" check.

 # xxh64sum_command: /usr/local/bin/xxh64sum